Acting Associate Dean, Health Sciences and Director, School of Nursing

 Director, Clinical Health Professional Research, Hamilton Health Sciences

-Dr. Sandra Carroll joined the McMaster University School of Nursing in 2009 and is currently an assistant professor.
+Dr. Sandra Carroll joined the McMaster University School of Nursing in 2009 and is currently an Associate Professor.
 She has a Bachelor of Science from the University of Toronto and a Doctor of Philosophy (PhD) from McMaster University.
-She completed a CIHR Strategic Training Fellowship in the FUTURE Program for Cardiovascular Nurse Scientists and a Post-Doctoral Fellowship through the Heart and Stroke Foundation of Ontario/Michael G. DeGroote Chair in Cardiovascular Nursing Research.
+Dr. Carroll completed a CIHR Strategic Training Fellowship in the FUTURE Program for Cardiovascular Nurse Scientists and a Post-Doctoral Fellowship through the Heart and Stroke Foundation of Ontario/Michael G. DeGroote Chair in Cardiovascular Nursing Research.

-Dr. Carroll’s research interests include patients’ decision-making, decision support in the context of implantable defibrillators, patient preferences for cardiovascular treatments, and patient reported outcomes in arrhythmia care.
-Dr. Carroll has received operating funding from the Canadian Institutes of Health Research and the Heart & Stroke Foundation and holds a Research Early Career Award from Hamilton Health Sciences Foundation.
+Dr. Carroll’s research focus includes patients’ decision-making, decision support in the context of implantable defibrillators, patient preferences for cardiovascular treatments, patient engagement, and patient reported outcomes in arrhythmia care.
+Dr. Carroll has received operating funds from the Canadian Institutes of Health Research, the Heart & Stroke Foundation, an Early Career Award from the Hamilton Health Sciences Foundation, and the Hamilton Community Foundation.
+Dr. Carroll is Chair, of Patient Engagement for the Canadian Stroke Prevention Intervention Network.

 - Carroll, S.L., McGillion, M., Arthur, HM.
 (2014).
 Living with and Implantable Defibrillator: A Model of Chronic Uncertainty.
 Research and Theory for Nursing Practice: An International Journal, 28(1), 1-16.